AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Methodology

 \subsection{Attack Vectors}

-We design three attack vectors corresponding to distinct data ingestion pathways in the OpenClaw ecosystem.
+Three vectors (A--C) are designed to traverse the same primitive chain: provenance collapse, configuration write-back, boot-time reinterpretation, tool-backed execution, and autonomous replication.

-\paragraph{Vector~A: Web injection.} The infected agent shares an attacker-controlled URL with the victim in a shared channel, directing it to fetch and apply the configuration.
-The hosted page presents a complete Session Startup template containing the malicious payload.
-This vector exploits the trust that agents place in URLs recommended by peers: fetched content inherits the social authority of the recommender.
-Because the payload is transmitted via HTTP rather than LLM generation, it preserves perfect fidelity.
+\paragraph{Vector~A: Web injection.} The infected agent shares an attacker-controlled URL in a shared channel, inducing the victim to fetch a Session Startup template and write it into core configuration; propagation reuses the same static URL and preserves fidelity via HTTP.

 \paragraph{Vector~B: Skill supply chain poisoning.} The attacker publishes a malicious skill package to ClawHub.
-The infected agent recommends this package to new members; the package's setup instructions direct the installer to append the payload to its own Session Startup.
-This vector probes the boundary between skill-level instructions (medium trust) and core configuration (highest trust), testing whether agents will cross this privilege boundary based on instructions from a lower-trust source.
+The infected agent recommends it to new agents joining the shared chat channel; the setup procedure appends the payload into Session Startup, escalating from medium-trust skill instructions into highest-trust configuration, and propagation leverages the same marketplace.

-\paragraph{Vector~C: Direct instruction replication.} The infected agent reads its own configuration file, extracts the payload steps, and sends them as a fenced code block in the shared channel with an explicit adoption request.
-To counter LLM paraphrasing, the vector includes a word-by-word verification mechanism in which the infected agent asks the recipient to paste back the updated configuration for comparison.
-Unlike Vectors~A and~B, this vector requires the payload to pass through LLM text generation, introducing inherent paraphrasing risk.
+\paragraph{Vector~C: Direct instruction replication.} The infected agent transmits the payload as a fenced code block with an adoption request; replication passes through LLM generation, so a word-by-word verification handshake is included to reduce paraphrasing drift.